 June 7, 1955

 The show was a spin-off of radio game show The $64 Question and spun off The $64,000 Challenge.
 The show started with contestants answering a question worth $64, with each subsequent question worth double the amount of the previous one.
 The show was an instant hit, knocking I Love Lucy out of first place in the ratings.
 Rumors of rigging plagued this and other big-money game shows in the mid-1950s causing The $64,000 Question and The $64,000 Challenge to be yanked off the air within three months of the quiz show scandal's eruption.
-Challenge went first, in September 1958, with Question was killed in November, 1958.
+Challenge went first, in September 1958, with Question – once the emperor of Tuesday night television – taking its Sunday night time slot, until it was killed in November, 1958.

 To quote the Bicentennial Minute, "And that's the way it was".